Watts-Energy/Watts.Azure/README.md

 Here, **environment** is a class implementing *IBatchEnvironment*, specifying the credentials for the batch account to use, and the credentials of the storage account where it's to put the application, input and (possibly) output files.
-You can create your own or simply use:
+You can create your own environment class, by implementing IBatchEnvironment. or you can simply use:

 ```cs
  IBatchEnvironment env = new BatchEnvironment()